JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

 Now you have a fully functional Linux Subsystem with full admin rights, in case you are not experienced, to use the Terminal, you need to first learn the basic commands.
 You can find a summary of **regular expressions** (Appendix 2) and **basic shell commands** (Appendix 3) in the following Cheat Sheet:
 http://practicalcomputing.org/files/PCfB_Appendices.pdf
 <br/>
 **IMPORTANT!
-As you will be using a subsystem inside windows `Ubuntu` will create a hidden folder only found by search on windows explorer in case you want to see how look like via explorer.
+As you will be using a subsystem inside Windows, `Ubuntu` will create a hidden folder only found by searching on Windows Explorer in case you want to see how it looks like via explorer.
 It is highly recommended to explore Linux directories and files on `Ubuntu` app.
 Very importantly, you must not edit directories or files from the Linux subsystem using Windows explorer.
-Conversely, you can edit windows files from `Ubuntu` app.
-In case, you need to, for instance, move file from windows system to Linux subsystem you can explore Window directories in Terminal via `/mnt/UNIT/USERS/`.**
+Conversely, you can edit Windows files from `Ubuntu` app.
+In case you need to, for instance, move files from Windows system to Linux subsystem, you can explore Window directories in Terminal via `/mnt/UNIT/$USER/`.**

 ## 2. (Optional) Install _Oh My Zsh_ :necktie:
-It is optional, but in order to easily manipulate your Terminal configuration you can install `Oh-My-Zsh` following these instructions:<br/>
+It is optional but, in order to easily manipulate your Terminal configuration, you can install `Oh-My-Zsh` following these instructions:<br/>

 ### 2.1.
 Install zsh